cloudmesh-community/fa18-523-88/project-report/report.md

 Provide in the project file under images are two invoice documents that were obtained online.
 These two invoice images are from different companies and have different context and layouts.

-First Invoice Image +@fig:88-1Invoice:
++@fig:88-1Invoice This is the first Invoice image.

 ![alt text](images/1-INVOICE.PNG){#fig:88-1Invoice}

-Second Invoice Image +@fig:88-2Invoice:
++@fig:88-2Invoice This is the second Invoice image.

 ![alt text](images/2-INVOICE.PNG){#fig:88-2Invoice}

 ### Sample Configuration - Invoice Number

 With these invoices in mind, we will configure the system to extract the invoice number from both using only one definition(configuration).

-GUI Screen with configuration +@fig:88-guiinvoicenumber:
++@fig:88-guiinvoicenumber This is a sample configuration for invoice number.

 ![alt text](images/GUI_INVOICENUMBER.PNG){#fig:88-guiinvoicenumber}